piyush97/awesome-portfolio/README.md

 ## How to use this

-Click on use this template
+• Click on use this template
+• change the text at `src/data/data.tsx`
+• `npm install`
+• `npm start`
+• Done!

 ![demo](/demo.gif)
 ## License